Kota, Rajasthan: Climate

-Kota has a semi-arid climate (Köppen climate classification BSh), bordering on a humid subtropical climate (Köppen: Cwa), with high temperatures throughout the year.
+Kota has a semi-arid climate (Köppen climate classification BSh), bordering on a Monsoon-influenced humid subtropical climate (Köppen: Cwa), with high temperatures throughout the year.
 Summers are long, hot, and dry, starting in late March and lasting till the end of June.
 The temperatures average above 40 °C in May and June, frequently exceed 45 °C, with temperatures as high as 48.5 °C have also been recorded.
 The monsoon season follows with comparatively lower temperatures, but higher humidity and frequent, torrential downpours.
 The monsoons subside in October and temperatures rise again.
 The brief, mild winter starts in late November and lasts until the last week of February.
 Temperatures hover between 26.7 °C (max) to 12.0 °C (min).
 This can be considered the best time to visit Kota because of the intense heat in the summer.

 The average annual rainfall in the Kota district is 800.6 mm.
 Most of the rainfall can be attributed to the southwest monsoon, which usually begins around the last week of June and may last till mid-September.
 Pre-monsoon showers usually occur around the middle of June, with post-monsoon rains occasionally occurring in October.
 The winter is largely dry, although some rainfall does occur as a result of the Western Disturbance passing over the region.

 Kota has been ranked 38th best “National Clean Air City” (under Category 1 >10L Population cities) in India.